Monday to Friday

 Electric cars: a plus for employee health

-The health benefits of electric vehicles include the reduction of atmospheric pollutants (CO2, nitrogen oxides and most airborne particles).
+The health benefits of electric vehicles include a reduction in atmospheric pollutants (CO2, nitrogen oxides and most of the particles present in the air).

-Thus, reducing traffic noise from electric vehicles has significant public health benefits, including improved mental health and community well-being.
+For example, reducing traffic noise from electric vehicles has significant public health benefits, including improved mental health and community wellbeing.

-An in-depth study by theAmerican Lung Association has shown that the quieter, more comfortable driving environment driving environment of an electric vehicle can have significant beneficial effects on mental health.
-We also learn that drivers feel calmer and less stressed when driving an electric van compared with a diesel version.
+An in-depth study of theAmerican Lung Association has shown that a quieter driving environment and more comfortable driving of an electric vehicle could have significant beneficial effects on mental health.
+We also learned that drivers feel calmer and less stressed when they drive an electric vehicle. electric van compared with a diesel version.

-The elimination of engine noise means that drivers can drive more calmly and with greater concentration.
+The elimination of engine noise allows drivers to concentrate and drive more calmly.
 This increased concentration enables electric vehicle drivers to better spot pedestrians, cyclists and other vulnerable road users.

-Initiatives and regulations: the government commits to employee safety
+Initiatives and regulations: the government is committed to employee safety

 In recent years, various policies to support electric vehicles have been introduced in France.
 These government incentives have done much to stimulate the expansion of electric cars.